m20tgd/top01-odin-recipes/README.md

 # top01-odin-recipes
-First assignment for The Odin Project - HTML Basics
+The Odin Project
+Project 1 - Recipes

+A simple project to demonstrate the ability to use HTML to create a basic website with links and images.